maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <figcaption></figcaption>
 </figure>

+I then made a bio-epoxy mix like for the group assignment and the glass (mix 100:1000).
 I was very afraid the input holes were too tiny and there would be a lot of air inside the mold, so I played a bit with a syringe to make sure to pop all of them.
 After curing, we can open the mold: